openforcefield/openff-interchange/docs/using/edges.md

 Combining systems with virtual sites from multiple sources is not fully-featured.
 For example, this refers to importing a box of TIP4P-containing solvent from OpenMM with a ligand prepared with SMIRNOFF virtual sites parameters.

+### Virtual sites must be listed after heavy atoms each molecule

+It's assumed that, in each molecule in an OpenMM topology, all heavy atoms are listed before any virtual sites.
+This includes the case of all virtual sites being listed after all heavy atoms, i.e. not collated into molecules/residues.
+There are no community standards areound particle ordering, but virtual sites are typically listed after heavy atoms in each molecule or residue.

 ## Quirks with GROMACS

 ### Residue indices must begin at 1